Featured Writer

 It figures they’d ask.
 Yes.
 They’re fig eaters.

-These figures disappeared behind our tree, and I could see them picking figs. They’re delicious!
+They’re delicious!
 I understand.
 I said: we like to eat most of these figs and haven’t

 really had trouble doing so.